-As I have frequently mentioned, an attractive dividend is an important target for the BASF Board.
+As you know, paying our shareholders an attractive dividend is an important target for the BASF Board.
 This also holds true in challenging times.
-Therefore, we stick to our practice of increasing the dividend per share each year or keeping it stable.

-We will thus propose a dividend of 3 euros and 40 cents per share to the Annual Shareholders' Meeting.
+Therefore, we stick Page 12 P133/24e to our practice of increasing the dividend per share each year or keeping it stable.
+We will propose a dividend of €3.40 per share to the Annual Shareholders' Meeting.
 Based on the year-end share price, this offers a high dividend yield of 7 percent.
-In total, we will pay out 3.0 billion euros to our shareholders.
-This amount is largely covered by the free cash flow of 2.7 billion euros generated in 2023.
-Our strong balance sheet, high equity ratio and good credit ratings give us the necessary financial strength with regard to paying an attractive dividend.
+In total, we will pay out €3.0 billion to our shareholders.
+This amount is largely covered by the free cash flow of €2.7 billion generated in 2023.
+Our strong balance sheet, high equity ratio and good credit ratings give us the necessary financial strength to pay an attractive dividend once again for the year 2023.

-[Slide 16: Outlook 2024 for BASF Group]
+[Slide 14: Outlook 2024 for BASF Group]

-Now I will conclude with the outlook.
+Now we come to the outlook.

 We expect the weakness in global economic momentum from 2023 to continue in 2024.
 The main reason for this will be the expected persistently high interest rates, which will continue to dampen growth in the United States and Europe.
 We expect that demand for industrial goods will normalize only gradually and that the share of goods in private consumption will rise again only slowly.
-For this reason, we only expect very moderate growth in most of our customer industries.
+For this reason, we expect very moderate growth in most of our customer industries.

-Recovery in China remains uncertain, particularly with regard to the real estate sector and the further development of the labor market.
-We do not expect any significant growth stimulus in the E.U.
+Recovery in China remains uncertain, particularly with regard to the real estate sector and the development of the labor market.
+We do not expect any significant growth stimulus in the European Union.
 We anticipate a gradual slowdown in the United States, due to, among other things, high interest rates.
-The geopolitical situation remains critical against the backdrop of the wars in Ukraine and the Middle East and other geopolitical tensions, particularly between the United States and China.
-Global chemical production is nevertheless expected to grow faster in 2024, by 2.7 percent compared with 1.7 percent in 2023.
+The geopolitical situation remains critical against the backdrop of the wars in Ukraine and the Middle East.
+We also do not expect any easing of the geopolitical tension between the United States and China.

+Global chemical production is nevertheless expected to grow faster in 2024, by 2.7 percent.
 This will be driven primarily by the expected growth in the Chinese chemical industry.
-Our planning assumes an average oil price of 80 U.S. dollars for a barrel of Brent crude and an exchange rate of 1.10 U.S. dollars per euro.
+Our planning assumes an average oil price of \$80 for a barrel of Brent crude and an exchange rate of \$1.10 per euro.

-Based on these assumptions, the BASF Group's EBITDA before special items is expected to rise to between 8.0 billion and 8.6 billion euros in 2024.
+Based on these assumptions, BASF Group's EBITDA before special items is expected to rise to between €8.0 billion and €8.6 billion in 2024.
 Volume and margin growth in all segments will contribute here.
 Higher fixed costs due to inflation, but also in connection with the construction of our new Verbund site in China, will burden earnings.

-We forecast the BASF Group's free cash flow to be between 0.1 billion and 0.6 billion euros.
-This is based on expected cash flows from operating activities of between 6.6 billion and 7.1 billion euros, minus expected payments made for intangible assets and property, plant and equipment in the amount of 6.5 billion euros.
+We forecast BASF Group's free cash flow to be between €0.1 billion and €0.6 billion.
+This is based on expected cash flows from operating activities of between €6.6 billion and €7.1 billion, minus expected payments for intangible assets and property, plant and equipment in the amount of €6.5 billion.
 The high investment-related cash outflow is mainly due to investments in the new Verbund site in China.

-In the context of our free cash flow forecast, please be reminded that BASF's cash flow is typically weak in Q1 and strengthens in the further course of the year.
+In the context of our free cash flow forecast, we would like to point out that BASF's cash flow is typically weak in the first quarter and strengthens over the course of the year.
 This is mainly due to the seasonality of our Agricultural Solutions business.

-CO2 emissions are expected to be between 16.7 million and 17.7 million metric tons in 2024.
+CO2 emissions in 2024 are expected to be between 16.7 million and 17.7 million metric tons.
 We anticipate additional emissions compared with the previous year from higher production volumes based on rising demand.
 We will counteract this increase with targeted emission-reduction measures.